dmacri/Qt-VTK-viewer/doc/VIEW_MODES.md

 ## Overview

-The Qt-VTK-viewer now supports switching between **2D** and **3D** view modes, allowing you to visualize your OpenCAL simulation data from different perspectives.
+The OOpenCal-Viewer now supports switching between **2D** and **3D** view modes, allowing you to visualize your OpenCAL simulation data from different perspectives.

 ## Features